MathBridgeForStudents/MathBridge/README.md

 Why Mathbridge?

-Math can be tough, but learning from someone who’s been in your shoes makes it easier.
+Math can be tough, but learning from someone who’s been in your shoes and understands the struggle of highschool math makes it easier.
 Mathbridge aims to create a supportive environment where high school students can learn at their own pace without feeling overwhelmed.

-How to Use

-Browse topics by subject or grade level.

-Click on a concept to see an explanation and examples.

-Try the practice problems.

-Review your answers and learn from any mistakes.

-Feedback
+Feedback:

 Since Mathbridge is built by a student for students, your feedback is super important!
-If something’s confusing or you have ideas for new content, let me know.
+If something’s confusing or you have ideas for new content, let me know!